-On Sunday 6 February 1972, the first organised museum working parties took place; on Mossdale at Northwich on the River Weaver and on Scorpio at Burscough on the Leeds and Liverpool Canal.
+On Sunday 6 February 1972, the first organised museum working party took place, on Mossdale at Northwich on the River Weaver and on Scorpio at Burscough on the Leeds & Liverpool Canal.

 The fascinating stories behind our first boats

-Peter kept Mossdale in Northwich, tied up against a concrete barge below Hunts Lock on the River Weaver, as shown in this photograph.
+Peter kept Mossdale in Northwich, tied up against a concrete barge below Hunts Lock on the River Weaver.

 Scorpio's working life finished in 1971 carrying coal from Plank Lane to Westwood power station, Wigan when she was bought by Ken Williams for the princely sum of £2.00.
 He then donated it to the Museum which was in the early planning stage.

 In December 1971 Scorpio was towed by Alan Jones with Clematis to Worsley and it was subsequently taken to Burscough where, along with George, it was cared for by staff from Liverpool Museum before being taken to the Museum on its opening day, 12th June 1976.

 Mossdale was built in 1876 by the Shropshire Union Railway & Canal Company, Chester.
 She is believed to be the only remaining wooden Mersey Flat in the world and was towed by horses or tugs.